Volunteering at KASP: what are the options?

 We would love to hear from you!!

-Open Volunteer or placement opportunities
+Open Volunteer opportunities

 We are not very sure how many will decide to leave and when, as nobody is expressing feelings to leave just yet.
 We do have high rates of volunteer retention so we cannot promise any space being free at any time soon.